koraydarwin/earthml/exoplanet.md

 ### 3.1 Extraction of Features from Light Curve Data

-- As said earlier in the second section, light curve data consists of information about photometry flux, moment derived centroid and so forth.
-But, we cannot use this data directly in the machine learning phase.
-Thus, we should calculate some measures according to raw light curve data in order to “extract” the features of the data, such as absolute energy of the raw light curve data.
-With these features, we need to create an array whose indexes are these features.
-(Also, after the extraction of feature process, another preprocessing can be done, removing redundant features from the array.)

-- In the previous works, this process is done with a Python package, which is called TSFresh (Christ et al. 2018).
+- In the previous works, as said earlier, from light curve data, only flux and time data are extracted, and the machine learning  this process is done with a Python package, which is called TSFresh (Christ et al. 2018).
 This package is created in order to reduce time consumption for extracting features of data, especially for large data.
 It can extract various features like absolute maximum, Fourier entropy, skewness, standard deviation and so forth, it can extract 794 time series features.
 We can also arrange the features that will be extracted by specifying parameters.
 Also, for large datasets, TSFresh uses  Python’s “multiprocessing” function underhood; we can distribute the feature extraction to multiple cores.

 <img src="https://github.com/koraydarwin/earthml/blob/master/img/exo.png">

 - *Samples of raw TESS and feature extracted TESS light curve data.*

 ### 3.2 Training Dataset